tmtmtm/bashible/docs/delayed_call.md

 ##### delayed_call PATH

-The bashible script identified by PATH will be called only once at the end.
+Calls a bashible script once in the very end even if the delayed_call has been used multiple times.

-In the following example, two virtual hosts are generated, but nginx will be reloaded only once afterwards.
+In the following example, two virtual hosts will be generated, but nginx will be reloaded only once afterwards.

 ```bash